 As parent, I get a lot out of volunteering.
 I’ve been able to volunteer in several capacities at school during the day plus I’ve come in after school to help with fundraisers and other projects.
 At first, I was pretty nervous despite working in the fundraising field and working with volunteers.
-After all, I was now the volunteer.
-Now, I’ve gained more people and team skills, plus met some fabulous moms who are now my friends.
+Now I was the volunteer.
+Thanks to volunteering, I’ve gained more people and team skills, plus met some fabulous moms who are now my friends.

 Benefits of School Volunteering